openssl/openssl/doc/designs/quic-design/qlog.md

 Configuration
 -------------

-QLOG must currently be enabled at build time using `enable-unstable-qlog`.
+qlog must currently be enabled at build time using `enable-unstable-qlog`.
 If not enabled, `OPENSSL_NO_QLOG` is defined.

-When built with QLOG support, QLOG can be turned on using the recommended environment variable `QLOGDIR`.
-A filter can be defined using `QLOGFILTER`.
+When built with qlog support, qlog can be turned on using the recommended environment variable `QLOGDIR`.
+A filter can be defined using `OSSL_QFILTER`.
 When enabled, each connection causes a file `{ODCID}_{ROLE}.sqlog` to be created in the specified directory, where `{ODCID}` is the original initial DCID used for the connection and `{ROLE}` is `client` or `server`.